Here's The Rub - Get A Regular Massage For Back Pain Relief

 You should feel some pain but it should be 'good' pain', satisfying rather than uncomfortable.

-And after a minute or so you should feel the muscle knot begin to release.
+And after a minute or so you should feel the muscle knot begin to spasm and release.

-Once again Paul Ingraham has written a more detailed article on how to do this which you can read here.
+Paul Ingraham at Pain Science has written a more detailed article on how to do this which you can read here.

 This is similar to the tennis ball technique but done in a hot bath instead.

-And it is a good option if the tennis ball feels too hard on your back.
+And it's a good option if the tennis ball feels too hard on your back.

-Plus you get the added benefit of the heat of the bath which will help to relax your muscles at the same time.
+Plus you get the added benefit of the heat of the bath which will help to relax your muscles more deeply at the same time.

 So get into the bath, place a ball under your back in the right spot, then relax down onto it.